What to Do in the Garden in March

 Trust me on this and take heart: no matter how your winter months went or what state it’s in now, your garden will come to life this month.
 Spring is on the way!

-2022: Warm weather with occasional micro-freezes that did their own damage to crops that hadn’t been hardened off properly with consistent colder temps.
+2022: Warm weather with occasional micro-freezes that damaged tender crops that hadn’t been hardened off properly with consistent, climbing colder temps.

-2023: More of that, leading to a garden canvas in March that was a mix of blank, brown spaces and emerging green.
+2023: Very similar as previous warm winter, leading to a garden canvas in March that was a mix of blank, brown spaces and emerging green.

-2024: Maybe every four years we get a perfect winter?
-This year’s had a steady pace of gradually colder days so crops could get stronger and build resilience.
-Brassicas and other cold crops are happy as are lettuces and spinach, now in their moment.
+2024: Possibly a perfect winter?
+2024 had a steady pace of gradually colder days so crops could strengthen and build resilience.
+Brassicas and other cold crops are happy.
+Lettuces and spinach are now in their moment.

-I read over February’s post about how most Texans don’t have to endure true winters and almost wept.
-Who was that innocent child?
-I hope you and your loved ones fared well through the winter storm that devastated the entire state just two weeks ago.
+I hope you and your loved ones fared well through the winter storm that devastated the entire state two weeks ago.
 My house was out of power for almost sixty hours.
 The kitchen where my seedlings were got into the low 40°s and most of my tomato starts died.
 Even the ones that survive seem cautious, their leaves curled under protectively.
 I see so much on social media about how to manifest the results you want by setting intentions boldly.
 In that spirit, in January, I pronounced we’d have the biggest tomato harvest ever (!!!!) and launched a seed pack designed to produce harvests early so that we’d avoid the heat that comes early to Texas.
 I thought we just had to worry about the heat.
-I realize that I am not powerful enough to conjure a devastating storm over most of the country, but I was reminded of that old saying, “Man Plans and God Laughs.”
+I realize I am not powerful enough to conjure a devastating storm over most of the country, but I was reminded of that old saying, “Man Plans and God Laughs.”
 Oh life.

 March is a beautiful time for Texas bluebonnets and redbuds.
 When you see them, you know spring will be here soon.

-Start fresh.
 Focusing on what we can plant this month will help cope with what we lost.
 We still have an opportunity to grow cool season spring crops.
-If you have been lucky with your seedlings, you can start setting your tomato babies out and by the end of the month, your peppers.
+If you have been lucky with your seedlings, you can start setting your tomato babies out when it seems likely the warm days will stay (but always be prepared to protect them if the overnight low approaches 40º.
+By the end of the month, your peppers will be safe to plant.
 Give them a full week to harden off.
-Make sure they are protected from squirrels when you do so, no good getting your heart broken twice.
+Make sure they are protected from squirrels when you do, no good getting your heart broken twice.
 You may still need to protect them from cold if the temps dip.
-You can sow your zinnias, cosmos, and other summer annuals mid-month.
+You can direct sow your zinnias, cosmos, and other summer annuals by mid-month.
 Fill in the spaces of what was lost with new crops and flowers to love.
 It is okay to feel grief for the seeds you sowed that never got to grow to their harvest or bloom.
-Loss has been a big part of the last two years, even the garden felt it.
+Loss is part of gardening.
 All we can do is begin again and take the lessons we were gifted with to new plantings.

-Turnover beds of crops you lost.
-If you suddenly have a lot more space in your garden, get them ready for spring crops.
-You can prep your future tomato beds with whatever leaf matter you still have in the yard.
-Tomatoes don't need high nitrogen levels but they love the humus of well-rotted leaf mulch.
+Prep your future tomato beds with whatever leaf matter you still have in the yard.
+Tomatoes don't need high nitrogen levels; they love the humus of well-rotted leaf mulch.

-If grass is your thing, spring is the best time to get started.
 If you want to add grass to areas of your yard, late March is the ideal time to start Habiturf®.
 Sod like zoysia will be very successful if laid in March and kept hydrated.
-Turfgrass should wait until April to be sowed.
-If you have an established lawn, topdress with a few inches of compost and feed with a high nitrogen, slow release fertilizer.
+Turfgrass should wait until April to be sown.
+If you have an established lawn, topdress with a few inches of compost and feed with high nitrogen, slow-release fertilizer.
 Aerate your lawn every 3-5 years.
 Don’t do this while your grass is dormant.
 You may need to wait until April.

 The snails and slugs will be out in the cool days of early spring.
 Even record snow and ice can’t stop them.